cbcrg/tcoffee/docs/tcoffee_manual.rst

 This will produce a colored version readable with acrobat reader.

-.. warning:: Warning: ps2pdf must be installed on your system
+.. warning:: ps2pdf must be installed on your system

 You can also use a cache library like the one shown above (sample_lib5.tc_lib):